VerifiedarXiv:2006.1123922 min

 return x # x_0, a sample

-On unconditional CIFAR-10, the model with the LsimpleL_{\text{simple}} objective reaches an Inception Score of 9.469.46 and a FID of 3.173.17, which the paper reports as state of the art for the unconditional setting, ahead of the strong GANs and most class-conditional models (one tuned conditional GAN, StyleGAN2 with ADA, scores lower at 2.672.67).
+On unconditional CIFAR-10, the model with the LsimpleL_{\text{simple}} objective reaches an Inception Score of 9.469.46 (a sample-quality score where higher is better) and a FID of 3.173.17, which the paper reports as state of the art for the unconditional setting, ahead of the strong GANs and most class-conditional models (one tuned conditional GAN, StyleGAN2 with ADA, scores lower at 2.672.67).
 On 256×256256\times 256 LSUN it produced samples on par with ProgressiveGAN, and on CelebA-HQ the faces are sharp.
-A class of model nobody had pushed to high quality was suddenly competitive with the best.

-The ablation is the part that justifies the design.
+The ablations put these design choices side by side.
 Predicting the noise ϵ\boldsymbol{\epsilon} with the unweighted LsimpleL_{\text{simple}} clearly beat predicting the mean μ~\tilde{\boldsymbol{\mu}} and beat training on the full weighted bound: FID 3.173.17 for ϵ\boldsymbol{\epsilon}-prediction with LsimpleL_{\text{simple}} versus 13.513.5 for the same parameterization on the true bound.
 Learning the reverse-process variance, rather than fixing it, made training unstable.
-The simple choices won.

-The honest weakness is log-likelihood.
-As a likelihood model DDPM is unremarkable: about 3.753.75 bits/dim on CIFAR-10, behind the best autoregressive models.
+As a likelihood model DDPM is unremarkable: about 3.753.75 bits/dim on CIFAR-10 (bits per dimension: the average number of bits needed to encode each pixel value, lower meaning a tighter likelihood), behind the best autoregressive models.
 The authors trace it to where the bits go.
 More than half the codelength describes imperceptible pixel-level detail, so the model is an excellent lossy compressor that spends its likelihood budget on things the eye does not see.
-Trading likelihood for samples is exactly the bet LsimpleL_{\text{simple}} makes by dropping the weighting.
+Trading likelihood for samples is exactly what LsimpleL_{\text{simple}} does by dropping the weighting.

 Provenance Verified against primary literature